-Price category determines the quality indicators, and the role of a ballpoint pen.
-Simple plastic handles can be disposable and with a replaceable stem, have a removable cap or push-button mechanism for activating letters.
+Price category indicates quality, and the role of a ballpoint pen.
+Simple plastic handles can be disposable and with a replaceable stem.
+A removable cap or push-button mechanism for activating letters.
 Such models are inexpensive, less than a pound, and most often serve not for long.

 Luxury Ballpoint Pens

-Premium or business class represented by high-quality accessories of famous brands.
+Premium or business class represented by high-quality famous brands.
 The range of prices within the category is also large and depends on the materials and finishes.
-Luxury pens from Mont Blanc or Montegrappa costing into the mid-hundreds.
+Luxury pens from Mont Blanc or Montegrappa into the mid-hundred pounds.

 A.T.
-Cross Company with a long history developing and manufacturing writing implements from 1846 with Richard Cross starting the company.
+Cross Company a long history developing, manufacturing writing implements.
+Richard Cross starting the company in 1846.
 An employee Walter Boss purchased the company in 1916.
 His family remain key figures in the family a hundred years later.

-The Cross company known for several historical developments, a propel-repel mechanical pencil the forerunner of today’s mechanical pencil.
-Stiff competition from 150 pen manufactures also with quality issues Cross didn’t release a ballpoint until 1953.
+The Cross company known for several historical developments.
+A propel-repel mechanical pencil the forerunner of today’s mechanical pencil.
+Stiff competition from 150 pen manufactures also with quality issues Cross didn’t release one until 1953.
 Cross released the first twist ballpoint pen in 1954 with a mechanism similar to the one used in the pencil.
 A slim refill and the “Cross Century” still popular to this day.

 Retractable ballpoint pens first appeared in 1950 from “The Frawley Pen Company”.
-With several parts, the barrel, two cams, thrust button, two springs and an ink cartridge.
+With several parts, barrel, 2 cams, thrust button, springs and cartridge.
 Examples from, Parker or Waterman ballpoint pens are reliable stylish models that not only adorn the look of a modern person but also testify to the high status and good taste of the owner.

 Ballpoint pen takes its rightful place in the world of stationery.
-This irreplaceable accessory even became the creator of a separate art direction.
-The pictures drawn with their help highly appreciated by critics.
-A wide range of applications, ease of use, unpretentiousness and a large selection of models define the ballpoint pen as the most demanded accessory for writing.
+This irreplaceable item even became the creator of a separate art direction.
+The pictures drawn with their help appreciated by critics.
+A wide range of applications and ease of use.
+A large selection of models define the ballpoint pen as the most demanded accessory for writing.

 Follow Me On Social

 Some links in these blogs may be affiliate links.
-I may earn a commission from some of these links, this helps to support the website.
+I may earn a money from some of these links, this helps to support the website.